7 Tables

 1. Select any cell in the table.

-2. Choose tab Table Design > Insert Slicer (group Tools).
+2. Go to tab Table Design > Insert Slicer (Tools group).

-This opens the Insert Slicer dialog and displays the column headings (fields) for which you can insert a slicer.
+The Insert Slicer dialog box opens and displays the column headings (fields) for which you can insert a slicer.
 You can select one or more fields.

-Two slicers are now inserted.
-When the slicers overlap, move them so that they are next to each other, see Figure 7.19.
-Both slicers show all unique values for that field.
+Two slicers are inserted.
+If they overlap, move them so that they are next to each other, as shown in .
+Both slicers display all the unique values for their respective fields.

-1. Click in the slicer Department on button Marketing.
+1. In the Department slicer, click the Marketing button.
 Only the data for Marketing is now displayed.

-2. Cancel the filtering by clicking the Clear filter button (the one with the cross) in the top right corner of the slicer Department.
+2. Clear the filter by clicking the Clear Filter button (the button with the “x”) in the top right corner of the Department slicer.

-3. Click in the top right corner of the slicer Department on the button Multiple selection, Filter now on Administration and Marketing.
+3. In the top right corner of the Department slicer, click the Multi-Select button.
+Now, filter for both Administration and Marketing.

-Figure 7.20: Multiple selection applied in slicer Department.
+Figure 7.20: Multiple selection applied in the Department slicer.

-The buttons act like switches.
-Clicking a button successively toggles the filtering for that value on and off.
+The buttons act like toggles.
+Clicking a button repeatedly turns the filtering for that value on and off.

-1. Select now Printers in the slicer Division.
+1. Now, select Printers in the Division slicer.

 2. Experiment with the slicers.
-Optionally, add a third slicer for column Function.
-Finish by clearing all filters.
+You can optionally add a third slicer for the Function column.
+When you’re finished, clear all filters.

 7.10 Calculated Column

-When you enter a formula into an empty table column, then that formula will automatically expand to the rest of the column.
-You don’t need a Fill or Copy command.
-Such a column is called a calculated column.
-And when you change a formula, then this change is automatically expanded to the rest of the calculated column.
+When you enter a formula into an empty table column, that formula automatically extends to the rest of the column.
+You don’t need to use Fill or Copy.
+This type of column is called a calculated column.
+If you change a formula, the change automatically applies to the entire calculated column.

 The easiest way to create a new calculated column is to start typing in the column immediately to the right of the table.
-The table will automatically extend.
+The table will automatically expand to include the new column.

 Task 7.12 File: Personnel.xlsx